johnbywater/es-example-bank-accounts/README.md

 Deposits and withdraws are processed by creating a command, which creates a saga, and then the account is adjusted.
 If an error occurs, the saga will not succeed and the account error will be recorded on the saga.

 Transfers are processed by firstly debiting one account and then crediting the other account, in a multi-step process controlled by the ``TransferFundsSaga`` saga.

+### Testing

+The test suite includes test cases for the simple application and the system with the eventsourcing library's POPO infrastructure, and extends the system test case to run with various combinations of runners and infrastructure, so that the system is tested running with a single threaded runner and POPO, with a single threaded runner with SQLAlchemy and SQLite in memory, with a single threaded runner with SQLAlchemy and MySQL, with multi-threaded runner with POPO infrastructure, with multi-threaded runner with SQLAlchemy and MySQL, with multiprocessing runner with SQLAlchemy and MySQL, with the Ray actor framework runner with SQLAlchemy and MySQL, and with the Ray actor framework runner with POPO.